Natural Language Decompositions of Implicit Content Enable Better Text Representations: Inferential Decompositions Help Theme Discovery

-For a given cluster, we show an annotator four related documents and ask for a free-text label describing the cluster and a 1-5 scale on perceived ``relatedness.''
+\paragraph{Human Evaluation.} Performance on intrinsic metrics does not necessarily translate to usefulness, so we also evaluate the cluster quality with a human evaluation.
+After visual inspection, we set $K=15$.
+For a given cluster, we show an annotator four related documents and ask for a free-text label describing the cluster and a 1--5 scale on perceived ``relatedness''.
 We further perform a membership identification task: an annotator is shown an unrelated distractor and a held-out document from the cluster, and asked to select the document that ``best fits'' the original set of four.

-We recruited 20 participants through Prolific\footnote{\url{prolific.co}} reporting English fluency.
-After two artificially high- and low-quality clusters to help calibrate scores, each participant reviewed a random sample of ten clusters from the pool of 45.
-We paid 3.50 USD per survey and the median completion time was 17 minutes.
+Participant information and other survey details are in \cref{app:survey_details}.

-The results from our human study are elaborated in Fig~\ref{fig:clustering_plot}.
-While comment clusters receive a higher relatedness score, this is likely due to the inherent coherence of the dataset---there are often several elements of similarity between any two comments.
-Indeed, a lower score in the membership identification task indicates that comment clusters are less distinct.
-Moreover, the comprehension time for comments is significantly longer than for sentences and generations (Eval Time in Fig~\ref{fig:clustering_plot}), taking over 50\% longer to read.
-On the other hand, clusters of generations strike a balance --- they obtain moderately strong relatedness scores, can be understood the quickest, and are highly distinct.
+Results are shown in~Fig~\ref{fig:clustering_plot}.
+While comment clusters receive a higher relatedness score, this is likely due to the inherent topical coherence of the dataset: there are often several elements of similarity between \emph{any} two comments.
+A lower score in the membership identification task, however, indicates that comment clusters are less distinct.
+Moreover, the comprehension time for comments is significantly longer than for sentences and decompositions (Evaluation Time in Fig~\ref{fig:clustering_plot}), taking over 50\% longer to read.
+On the other hand, clusters of decompositions strike a balance: they obtain moderately strong relatedness scores, can be understood the quickest, and are highly distinct.

 \paragraph{Convergent Validity.} Although further exploration is necessary, we find that our crowdworker-provided labels can uncover themes discovered from classical expert content analysis (\cref{tab:cluster_compare}).
-For example, two crowdworkers assign labels containing the text ``natural immunity'' to the cluster in \cref{tab:cluster_compare}---this aligns with the theme \textsc{natural immunity is effective} discovered in \cite{pacheco2023interactive} and a similar narrative in \cite{Wawrzuta2021WhatAA}.
+For example, two crowdworkers assign labels containing the text ``natural immunity'' to the cluster in \cref{tab:cluster_compare}---this aligns with the theme \textsc{natural immunity is effective} discovered in \citet{pacheco2023interactive} (through a process requiring more human effort) and a similar narrative in \citet{Wawrzuta2021WhatAA}.
 Meanwhile, this concept does \emph{not} appear anywhere in the crowdworker labels for the baseline clusters of sentences or comments.